asmadaha/cmt-project/README.md

 ## Project Description

-This project develops a computational model to study the evolution of cooperation in a population of interacting agents when interactions are subject to stochstic noise.
+This project develops a computational model to study the evolution of cooperation in a population of interacting agents when interactions are subject to stochastic noise.
 The system is modeled as a repeated Prisoner's Dilemma played on a fixed network, where agents follow simple behavioral strategies and may make mistakes in executing intended actions.

 The objective is to quantify how increasing noise levels influence: